deeporiginbio/deeporigin-client/docs/configure.md

 ## On a Deep Origin workstation

 On a Deep Origin workstation, no configuration is needed!

-The Deep Origin CLI and python client are automatically configured with your organization name, and other details.
+Within a workstation, the Deep Origin CLI and Python client are automatically configured.

 ## On your local computer